mechmotum/cyipopt/docs/source/tutorial.rst

                 cu=cu
                 )

-The constructor of the :class:`ipopt.problem` class requires *n*: the number of variables in the problem, *m*: the number of constraints in the problem, *lb* and *ub*: lower and upper bounds on the variables, and *cl* and *cu*: lower and upper bounds of the constraints. *problem_obj* is an object whose methods implement the *objective*, *gradient*, *constraints*, *jacobian*, and *hessian* of the problem::
+The constructor of the :class:`cyipopt.Problem` class requires *n*: the number of variables in the problem, *m*: the number of constraints in the problem, *lb* and *ub*: lower and upper bounds on the variables, and *cl* and *cu*: lower and upper bounds of the constraints. *problem_obj* is an object whose methods implement the *objective*, *gradient*, *constraints*, *jacobian*, and *hessian* of the problem::